Table Of Contents

 Is that you, or are you shaking your head like that seems too little or too much for your current situation?

-In that case, we have a surprisingly simple formula for calculating your cloud costs (the actual, ongoing costs to expect):
+In that case, we have a surprisingly simple formula for calculating the cost of cloud computing (the actual, ongoing costs to expect):

 Total Cloud Cost (TC) = Service You Select (S) x Unit Price You Pay (P) x Volume You Use (V)